 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-A conservatory has been added to the rear with double door access and our valuation assumes that all necessary Local Authority certification has been obtained.
+Alterations have taken place including an extension to the rear and conservatories added to the front and rear.
+Our valuation assumes that all necessary Local Authority certification has been obtained.